-→ NV SATA Controller
+→ NV Serial-ATA Controller

-Enables or disables the integrated SATA controller.
-(Default: Enabled)
+Enables or disables the integrated SATA controller(s).
+You can select whether to enable all SATA controllers or only the first SATA controller.
+(Default: All Enabled)

 → IDE Prefetch Mode

 Enables or disables prefetch mode for the integrated IDE controller.
 Enabled activates the IDE prefetch buffer to enhance hard drive performance.
 (Default: Enabled)